TwilioDevEd/essentials-messaging-voice-course/notes.md

 ### Video 1 - Project Introduction

+- 🎁 Looking for a promo code to upgrade your account out of trial mode?
+Send me a text message with the word `promo` in it.
 - 👀 [Most Popular Social Audio Apps in 2021](https://www.highfidelity.com/blog/most-popular-social-audio-apps)

 ### Video 2 - Use the Serverless Toolkit